stratpoint-daniel-eullo/kafka-training/docs/training/day03-producers.md

     6. **Dead letter queues** capture messages that can't be processed
     7. **Configuration tuning** balances latency, throughput, and reliability

+## Practice Exercises

+Ready to practice what you learned?
+Complete the **[Day 03 Exercises](../exercises/day03-exercises.md)** to apply today's concepts.

+These hands-on exercises will help you master the material before moving forward.

 ## Next Steps

 Continue to [Day 4: Consumers](day04-consumers.md) for deep dive into consumer patterns and configurations.